 Most notably HSBC doesn't cover partial payments for critical illness.
 A number of critical illness policies that you can buy elsewhere will pay a partial amount if you are diagnosed with a less serious illness.
 For example, you could receive a partial payment if you were diagnosed with an early-stage cancer which wouldn't be covered for full payment because it doesn't meet the definition of payment that says that the cancer has to be invasive and spreading.
 It could also cover conditions like partial loss of sight, coronary angioplasty and heart abnormalities.

 To discuss the various critical illness policies you can buy and what they cover, you should speak with an independent specialist life insurance adviser*.

 HSBC income cover - how it works

 HSBC income cover provides protection against periods of incapacity to work where you suffer a loss of income.
-Income cover which is commonly called income protection insurance or sick pay insurance pays you a monthly benefit if they are unable to work beyond an agreed waiting period.
+Income cover which is commonly called income protection insurance or sick pay insurance pays you a monthly benefit if you are unable to work beyond an agreed waiting period.